 This program is designed to equip students to become a leader of leaders.
-While the world faces complex and large-scale issues that cannot be solved by one nation or one leader only, including environmental destruction, terrorism, and wars, the world economy is growing as a whole after the Cold War ended in 1990.
+While the world faces complex and largescale issues that cannot be solved by one nation or one leader only, including environmental destruction, terrorism, and wars, the world economy is growing as a whole after the Cold War ended in 1990.
 According to the World Bank, the poverty rate decreased from 36% in 1990 to 10% in 2015, and the number of poor people declined from 1,895 million to 736 million during the same period.
 The time when wealth is concentrated in the hands of seven major industrialized nations, or G7, has come to an end.
 Now is the time when the world order can only be discussed with the participation of emerging nations, typically G20 members.
 Through this program, students are expected to acquire advanced knowledge of economics, political science, history, and area studies, as well as leadership skills for leading to be demonstrated in a team of such specialists.

-This program started in 2014, and 45 students from 22 countries worldwide have studied here in the past six years.
+This program started in 2014, and 59 students from 26 countries worldwide have studied here in the past six years.
 Most of the students have work experience in core national government agencies, such as ministries of foreign affairs and finance and central banks.
 They not only deepen expertize and professional skills individually but also develop their unique point of view by studying with classmates from all over the world during enrollment of this program.
 Eight students have already earned doctorates and are working for their home countries or international institutes, such as the World Bank.
 Our unique teaching methods that attach importance to communication increase peer learning and hard work together among students, which makes G-cube program become a multinational and multidisciplinary community of intelligence.

-For the further development of the G-cube community, the curriculum was reorganized into two courses for the 2019 academic year and onwards.
-In the Growth and Governance Studies (GGS) Concentration, students discuss governance in the midst of economic growth and huge changes in society and the economy.
-Governance means people's activities to bring about order in society.
-We will consider how governance can be established for the realization of sustainable development in the process of economic growth.
-In the International Development Studies (IDS) Concentration, students discuss the issues concerning the development of a whole nation, including poverty, inequality, and economic growth, as well as problems each nation faces, including rural development, human capital, industrial development, gender, immigrants, disputes, and governance and corruption, using an analytical method in economic science.
-In both courses, students consider, from a historical perspective including the experience of Japan, what the factors that hinder economic development are.
+For the further development of the G-cube community, the curriculum was reorganized into three courses for the 2021 academic year and onwards.
+In the Growth and Governance Studies (GGS) Concentration, students learn what governance system can be established for the realization of sustainable development in the process of economic growth.
+In the International Development Studies (IDS) Concentration, students discuss the wide development issues, including poverty, inequality, and economic growth, as well as specific problems each nation faces, including rural development, human capital, industrial development, gender, immigrants, disputes, and governance and corruption, using Economics tools.
+In the Security and International Studies (SIS) Concentration, students learn security and diplomatic policy issues, mainly based on analytical methods used in international relations as well as international politics and economics.
+In all courses, students consider, from a historical perspective including the experience of Japan, what the factors that hinder sustainable development are.